 WHAT SOFTWARE DO I NEED?

-For the recording and editing there are two options.
+For recording and editing, there are two immediate and accessible options.
 The paid option is Adobe Audition, which is only really available as part of the overpriced adobe creative cloud package.
-Or, Audacity which is open source – so totally free – and if you are clever with the plug ins you use it can become a very powerful piece of software.
+Or, Audacity which is open source – so free – and if you are clever with the plugins you use it can become a very powerful piece of software.

 WHAT DO I NEED TO KNOW FOR AUDIO EDITING?

 Open audacity, click on file > import, and when the file has finished loading – this is what a podcast audio file will look like.
-Pretty intimidating right, just looks like a load of indecipherable wave files, doesn’t it?
+Pretty intimidating, right? just looks like an indecipherable wave file, doesn’t it?

 While true, that is only because you aren’t zoomed in properly.
 Click the button near where the black arrow is until you can see it as much as you find comfortable.
 As so:

-Much better, right?
+Much better.
 Now, click on the purple rewind button and it’ll take you to the beginning of the recording.
 At that point, press play and get ready to do some editing.